scott-vincent/go-vue-wiki/README.md

 # Introduction
-This is my first application with a Vue.js front-end and a golang back-end.
+This is my first application with a Vue.js front-end and a Go Lang back-end.

 # How To Build The Front-End
 ```